Rowadz/Fixed-point-iteration-method-JAVA/README.md

 # Fixed-point-iteration-method-JAVA

-this is a very VERY simple implementation of fixed point iteration method
+This is a very VERY simple implementation of fixed point iteration method using java.
+I made this in a numerical analysis small project 10/1/2017.